 18 NQF credits at NQF level 5; First-year, first semester course.
-Convener: D R Geduld
+Convener: D R Geduld Co-requisites: MAM1020F (or equivalent) Course outline: The course aims to provide students with a strong foundation in

 The course aims to provide students with a strong foundation in mechanics, properties of matter and thermodynamics.
 The aims are to encourage conceptual understanding, the development of certain mathematical and graphical skills as well as problem solving.
 Mechanics forms the basis of all the engineering disciplines.
 It is therefore crucial that students have a good grasp of the concepts and proficiency in the skills.
 Problem solving abilities develop through the course as a preparation for further development in later engineering courses.
 Topics include: vectors, kinematics, dynamics, work, energy, power, conservative and non-conservative forces, friction, impulse, momentum, collisions, rotation, rotational dynamics, torque, rotational inertia, rotational energy, angular momentum, elasticity, elastic moduli, hydrostatics, hydrodynamics, temperature, heat, kinetic theory of gases, thermodynamics and entropy.